ROSbot XL - quick start

 Now you know how to run core ROSbot XL ROS nodes.

 Running ROS natively is fine for relatively small projects.
-For more complex ones, the full dockerized setup is a better approach.
+For more complex ones, a full dockerized setup is a better approach.

 docker compose down